3DCoded/Happy-Hare/Tool-and-Gate-Maps.md

 > [!IMPORTANT]
 > There is no enforcement of material names but it is recommended use all capital short names like PLA, ABS+, TPU95, PETG.
 The color string can be one of the [w3c standard color names](https://www.w3schools.com/tags/ref_colornames.asp) or a RRGGBB red/green/blue hex value.
 Because of a Klipper limitation don't add `#` to the color specification.

-One potentially interesting built-in functionality is the exposing of filament color and RGB values suitable for directly driving LEDs.
+Although Happy Hare already does this for MMU LED's, One potentially interesting built-in functionality is the exposing of filament color and RGB values suitable for directly driving LEDs.
 The `gate_color_rgb` printer value will convert any color format (string name or hex spec) into truples like this: `(0.5, 0.0, 0.0)`.
 You can use this to drive LED's with the Klipper led control in your macros similar to this because "bling" is important!

 Here is an example snippet of a macro controlling LED's for reference:
 ```